aaqibjeelani/ajvirus/README.md

 A modern, responsive portfolio website showcasing my skills, projects, and experience as a Full Stack Developer.

+## Live Preview

+Visit my portfolio website: [https://aaqibjeelani.github.io/ajvirus/](https://aaqibjeelani.github.io/ajvirus/)

 ## About Me

-I'm Aaqib Jeelani, a Full Stack Developer with experience working remotely for clients in Dubai and India.
+I'm Aaqib Jeelani, a Full Stack Developer and IT Manager at Atom Inspections in Dubai, UAE.
 I specialize in building responsive websites and web applications using modern technologies.

 ## Projects Featured